daniel-marcus/neuralnetvis/README.md

 Live here: [https://neuralnetvis.app](https://neuralnetvis.app)

+## Performance

+This is a prototype under development which is not yet optimized for mobile devices.
+It runs best on desktop browsers with WebGPU support (e.g. Chrome) which allows a direct data transfer on the GPU between the TensorFlow.js inference backend and the three.js rendering backend.

 ## Datasets

 These datasets are available at the moment; most of them are smaller subsets of the original datasets to keep network load and memory usage reasonable.